-In this study, except for one experiment, the simulated data are assumed error-free, i.e., no error is added to the simulated observations.
+In this study, except for one experiment, the simulated data are assumed error free; that is, no error is added to the simulated observations.
 This assumption, as in LX06, allows us to determine how well, under an idealized error-free condition, a 3DVAR procedure as developed here can retrieve the 3D structure of the moisture field from the slant-path water vapor data, which are integrated quantities along the slant paths rather than local observations.
 The answer to this question was not obvious before our first study (LX06).
-This error-free assumption is kept in this study for most experiment to facilitate direction comparisons of the results with those of LX06.

-Theoretically, the weighting coefficients of the observation terms should be infinitely large when the observations are error-free, which means the elimination of background and its constraint term in the cost function because of the relative magnitudes of the terms.
-Without the background term, our analysis problem is under-determined.
-To retain the effect of the background term, in particular, the structure information contained in the background error covariance, we choose relative weights of 1, 100, 500 and 50 for the four terms in the cost function.
-The much higher weights given to the observation terms reflect the much higher accuracy of the observations as compared to the background, and the differences in the weights are sufficiently large to ensure a close fit of the analysis to the observations.
+This error-free assumption is kept in this study for most experiments to facilitate direct comparisons of the results with those of LX06.
+Theoretically, the weighting coefficients of the observation terms should be infinitely large when the observations are error free.
+While this naively suggests the unimportance of the background and its constraint term in the cost function because of the relative magnitudes of the terms, without the background term our analysis problem remains underdetermined.
+To retain the effect of the background term, in particular, the structure information contained in the background error covariance, we choose relative weights of 1, 100, 500, and 50, respectively, for the four terms in the cost function.
+The much higher weights given to the observation terms reflect the much higher accuracy of the observations as compared with the background, and the differences in the weights are sufficiently large to ensure a close fit of the analysis to the observations.
 Here the surface observations are given more weight because they tend to be more accurate.
-A different set of weights will be used for one experiment (UB_err, see Table 1) in which observations contain errors.
-Finally, we point out that it is the spatial structure of the background error correlation that determines the spatial spread of the observation information (see, e.g., Kalnay 2002); the small weight of the background term does not diminish this role.
+A different set of weights will be used for one experiment (UB\err; see Table 1) in which observations contain errors.
+Finally, we point out that it is the spatial structure of the background error correlation that determines the spatial spread of the observation information (see, e.g., Kalnay not diminish this role.